gyrogovernance/science/docs/CommonGovernanceModel.md

 ### 4.7 Structural Convergence in Physical Frameworks

-The formal derivation of physical structure from the CGM axioms suggests that the operational states {CS, UNA, ONA, BU} may constitute a necessary logical scaffold.
+The formal derivation of physical structure from the foundational assumption and lemmas suggests that the operational states {CS, UNA, ONA, BU} may constitute a necessary logical scaffold.
 This leads to the hypothesis that successful physical frameworks, developed independently, will exhibit a convergent formal organization mappable to this four-state progression.

 **Newtonian Correspondence [Derived Mapping]:** A direct, tight structural mapping exists between Newton's principles and the CGM operational states.
-The first principle (inertia) corresponds to **CS**: the axiom CS2 (`¬([L]S ↔ S)`) establishes that a state persists identically under self-action ([R]) but is altered by an external operation ([L]), formalizing the concept of inertia.
+The first principle (inertia) corresponds to **CS**: Assumption CS (CS2: `¬([L]S ↔ S)`) establishes that a state persists identically under self-action ([R]) but is altered by an external operation ([L]), formalizing the concept of inertia.
 The second principle (F=ma) corresponds to **UNA**: the activation of both gyrations (`rgyr ≠ id, lgyr ≠ id`) introduces the capacity for dynamic response to interaction, where "force" is modeled by the non-identity of the gyrations.
 The third principle (action-reaction) corresponds to **ONA**: the bi-gyrogroup structure, with maximal non-associativity at depth two, instantiates a formal reciprocity where every operation induces a compensatory, non-absolute opposition, ensuring conservation.
 This mapping demonstrates tight structural correspondence, with each Newtonian principle directly derivable from specific CGM axioms.

 **Structural Convergence Hypothesis [Hypothesis]:** If physical structure is indeed a logical necessity derived from the common governance of observation, then any empirically adequate description of fundamental physical behavior must encode the progression from a foundational asymmetry (CS) through non-absolute distinction (UNA) and regulated opposition (ONA) to coherent closure (BU).
 The recurrence of this structure in independent frameworks reflects the minimal formal requirements for a coherent, observable universe.